Modern, lively, and famously fashionable, spending one day in Milan isn’t quite like spending a day in any of Italy’s other popular tourist cities!

 We recommend strolling through from Castello Sforzesco to the Porta Sempione on the opposite side (perhaps with a gelato in hand).

-Roughly corresponding to the placement of a similar gate dating back to the Roman times, this 19th-century arch is beautiful and definitely worth a quick look during your one day in Milan!
+Roughly corresponding to the placement of a similar gate dating back to Roman times, this 19th-century arch is beautiful and definitely worth a quick look during your one day in Milan!

 Wander through the Brera Design District.